tsabin2023/CNE350FinalProject/README.md

 # modify bash script / part 1 file - the inferface

 ifconfig - select the interface you want to record, in my case it is wlan0.
 Write down your case sensative interface.

-sudo nano CNE350FinalBASH.sh - modify the interface, same line as the comment.
-In my case replacing it is wlan0 if this file is blank, copy and paste contents of CNE350FinalBASH.sh and change interface to yours on the line with the comment.
-Press control o and hit enter, then press control x.
-Then sudo chmod +x CNE350FinalBASH.sh

 # how to run the cronjob